Cafe blast kills pro-Moscow rebel leader in east Ukraine

 Earlier this year, three sources who led the original uprising in 2014 told Reuters they expected Zakharchenko to be pushed aside, with Moscow’s assistance, and that a new rebel leadership would take over.

-In the past, at least five other leading separatist commanders have been killed in unexplained circumstances not connected to front-line combat.
+At least five other leading separatist commanders have been killed in unexplained circumstances not connected to front-line combat.

 Separatist officials blamed Ukraine for those deaths, while Kiev — and some separatists speaking on condition of anonymity — said in some cases the commanders were killed in internal purges.